INSIDE THIS EDITION:

 Perhaps it is helpful to put some numbers to the income problem retirees face today to really drive home the point of how different this environment is compared to ones in the past.

 For that, we use the example of a balanced portfolio consisting of 60% stocks and 40% bonds.
 This allocation would have generated about 9% per year dating back to 1926.
 This same portfolio would have also kicked off a 4% yield.
 Compare that to today where the same portfolio allocation generates only about 1%.

 Of course, citing problems isn’t enough.
 We also must think about solutions.
 And for this, we believe investors should be doing several things.

 First, they should be considering their portfolio construction framework.
 Having a well-developed methodology can help determine appropriate allocations for generating sufficient returns while keeping volatility within an intended range.
-This is exactly what we do at STA Wealth Management by using fully optimized portfolios that target both expected return objectives within given risk tolerances.
+This is exactly what we do at Avidian Wealth Management by using fully optimized portfolios that target both expected return objectives within given risk tolerances.
 This generally means mixing stocks and real assets with a diversified fixed income allocation.
 After all, fixed income securities can both diversify risk and allow an investor to hold their portfolio through the ups and downs of an entire market cycle.